 Setting it up in Unity

-Once the bones are selected, you can play with each of the 5 different options to make them match their descriptions.
-Remember that the value you set it up to is the maximum value.
-That means that the eyes wont move more than that.
+Once you've chosen the bones, you can experiment with each of the five different options to align them with their descriptions.
+Keep in mind that the value you set represents the maximum movement.
+Consequently, the eyes won't exceed that range of motion.